-Although the forward-looking statements contained in this MD&A are based upon what management of the Company believes are reasonable assumptions, the Company cannot assure investors that actual results will be consistent with these forward-looking statements.
-These forward-looking statements are made as of the date of this MD&A and are expressly qualified in their entirety by this cautionary statement.
-Subject to applicable securities laws, the Company does not assume any obligation to update or revise the forward-looking statements contained herein to reflect events or circumstances occurring after the date of this MD&A.
+Although the forward-looking statements contained in this news release are based upon what management of the company believes are reasonable assumptions, the company cannot assure investors that actual results will be consistent with these forward-looking statements.
+These forward-looking statements are made as of the date of this news release and are expressly qualified in their entirety by this cautionary statement.
+Subject to applicable securities laws, the company does not assume any obligation to update or revise the forward-looking statements or circumstances occurring after the date of this news release.

-The Company's actual results could differ materially from those anticipated in these forward-looking statements as a result of the factors outlined in the "Risk Factors" section beginning on page 71 and elsewhere in this MD&A.
+The company's actual results could differ materially from those anticipated in these forwardlooking statements as a result of the factors outlined in the "Risk Factors" section beginning on page 60 of the company's MD&A for the fiscal year ended December 31, 2023, in the company's current annual information form and elsewhere in this news release.